a beginner's intro to zines by atozines

 Advent Calendar

-This is the bare minimum of what you should know about the zine.
-Zine concept, content restrictions — or lack of them —, timeline, compensation.2.
-Mod Credibility
+| 1.
+The Basics | This is the bare minimum of what you should know about the zine.
+Zine concept, content restrictions — or lack of them —, timeline, compensation. |

-The people are the face of the zine they control the project.
-They're responsible for sharing news about the zine, looking over contributor applications, and make decisions for the zine.
-You want someone you can trust in this role.3.
-Mod Roles
+| 2.
+Mod Credibility | The people are the face of the zine.
+They control the project.
+They're responsible for sharing news about the zine, looking over contributor applications, and making decisions for the zine.
+You want someone you can trust in this role. |

-What exactly are the mods doing?
-What do these roles entail?;tldr
+| 3.
+Mod Roles | What exactly are the mods doing?
+What do these roles entail? |

-Just need a refresher?
-Here's a summary
+| ;tldr | Just need a refresher?
+Here's a summary |

 Types of ProjectsThere are three categories that zines fit into: Free, Digital-only, and Physical.
 Each category has a different level of commitment and responsibility.
 This resource was made primarily with Digital-Only and Physical zines in mind due to the higher stakes and responsibility that come with it.

-* | Free | Digital-Only | Physical |
+| * | Free | Digital-Only | Physical |

-- | Low Risk, Low Reward | Low Risk, Med Reward | High Risk, No Guaranteed Reward |
+| - | Low Risk, Low Reward | Low Risk, Med Reward | High Risk, No Guaranteed Reward |

-Timeline | shorter compared to other projects due to the lack of production. | a little longer than free zines due to their preorder phase | the timeline can be delayed by many things from manufacturing, shipping, and holidays. |
+| Timeline | shorter compared to other projects due to the lack of production. | a little longer than free zines due to their preorder phase | the timeline can be delayed by many things from manufacturing, shipping, and holidays. |

-Application Process | may vary.
+| Application Process | may vary.
 But typically open to anyone who signs up (aka free-for-all) | limited spots due to payout logistics. a portfolio with completed previous work will be needed. | The outcome of physical zines is all about the success (or failure) of preorders so the apps are cut throat |

-Recommended for Creators | + new to the zines and want to learn more + are looking for something casual + prefer to have someone keep them accountable for deadlines + prefer projects with minimal restrictions | + communicating with your moderator can be viewed similarly to working with a client for commissions + are into niche fandoms and ships + are looking to try something new creatively with some restrictions and curation | + that enjoy the rush of being rejected 😔 + that can meet deadlines and have great communication skills.
+| Recommended for Creators | + new to the zines and want to learn more + are looking for something casual + prefer to have someone keep them accountable for deadlines + prefer projects with minimal restrictions | + communicating with your moderator can be viewed similarly to working with a client for commissions + are into niche fandoms and ships + are looking to try something new creatively with some restrictions and curation | + that enjoy the rush of being rejected 😔 + that can meet deadlines and have great communication skills.
 Contributors have the ability to delay or affect the timeline. + looking to challenge themselves creatively |

-Typical Payout | Digital PDF | Digital PDF Compensation if for Profit | Digital PDF (if standard project) a physical full bundle if profits allow compensation if for-profit & proceeds allow |
+| Typical Payout | Digital PDF | Digital PDF Compensation if for Profit | Digital PDF (if standard project) a physical full bundle if profits allow compensation if for-profit & proceeds allow |

 Zine Timelines